Barceloneta Dining Guide

 Restaurants in Barceloneta

-- Can Paixano (Cava Bar & Tapas, €) — Legendary standing-only cava bar in Barceloneta.
-Cheap rosé cava, cured meats, and sandwiches.
-Pure local atmosphere.
-Also known as La Xampanyeria.
-An…
+- Can Paixano (Cava Bar & Tapas, €) — Standing-only cava-and-tapas bar in Barceloneta, open since 1969 and universally known as La Xampanyeria.
+House Berenguer Ramon cava runs €0.95–1.40 a glass;…